Hey Guys and welcome to the Coursera Review.

 There will be prerequisites required before being accepted onto the degree, obviously to ensure that you have a certain amount of knowledge so that you don’t struggle.

-Remember, if it’s a degree that you are about to pursue, that it really will be like going to the university who is running the course.
+Remember, if it’s a degree that you are about to pursue, that it really will be like going to university.
 It just means that all the work will be done online.

 Struggling to pay and would like some help?